 In the past year, the Monitoring Council has begun implementing the recommendations contained in its 2008 report to the Secretaries of Cal/EPA and the California Natural Resources Agency (CWQMC 2008).
-This effort focused on implementing three prototype theme-based web portals and has validated the efficacy of the Monitoring Council's overall approach to addressing the problems detailed in the legislation (CWQMC 2009, see Appendix 2), as well as the need for an entity such as the Monitoring Council to play a central coordinating role.
+This effort focused on implementing four-three prototype theme-based web portals and has validated the efficacy of the Monitoring Council's overall approach to addressing the problems detailed in the legislation (CWQMC 2009), as well as the need for an entity such as the Monitoring Council to play a central coordinating role.
 The past year's experience has therefore provided the basis for the recommended Comprehensive Monitoring Program Strategy described in this document.

-In order for the recommended Comprehensive Monitoring Program Strategy to be successfully implemented, the Monitoring Council:
+In order for the recommended Comprehensive Monitoring Program Strategy to be successfully implemented, the Monitoring Council-recommends that:

-- Requests that the Agency Secretaries endorse the Monitoring Council's vision of themespecific workgroups that operate under the Monitoring Council's guidance and make data and assessment results available through a coordinated series of web portals - Requests that the Agency Secretaries endorse a central coordinating and facilitating role for the Monitoring Council that will be continued over the long term - Requests that the Agency Secretaries continue to support the Monitoring Council's activities and require their boards, departments, offices, and commissions to actively participate in relevant workgroups - Requests that the Agency Secretaries support the acquisition of long-term funding needed for implementation of the Comprehensive Monitoring Program Strategy - Recommends that the Department of Public Health be invited to sign the existing MOU between Cal/EPA and the Natural Resources Agency - Recommends that the monitoring and assessment efforts of SWAMP (sew Appendix 5) be integrated into the Monitoring Council's recommended Comprehensive Monitoring Program Strategy, with SWAMP accepting primary responsibility for: - statewide assessment of the health of aquatic ecosystems in streams and rivers, including development of methods for bioassessment and biological objectives - statewide assessment of fish tissue contamination in both freshwater and marine habitats and impacts and threats to fishing-related beneficial uses - development of appropriate QA/QC protocols and providing assistance to others, including the QA Help Desk - continued implementation of the CEDEN network and associated data management functions and providing assistance to others, including the Data Management Help Desk - providing assistance to local and regional citizen monitoring efforts through its Clean Water Team and regular informational webinars of the California Water Quality Monitoring Collaboration Network - Recommends that the monitoring of state- and federally-funded water quality and ecosystem improvement projects be coordinated and enhanced to ensure that the effectiveness of such projects is evaluated and that the generated data are available for use in larger-scale assessments.
-The Monitoring Council will enlist the support and cooperation of granting agencies to evaluate options and implement the necessary changes. - Recommends that the Monitoring Council continue to coordinate our efforts with those of the National Water Quality Monitoring Council
+- Requests that t he Agency Secretaries endorse the Monitoring Council's vision of themebased workgroups that operate under the Monitoring Council's guidance and make data and assessment results available through a coordinated series of web portals - Requests that t he Agency Secretaries endorse a central coordinating and facilitating role for the Monitoring Council that should will be continued over the long term - Requests that t he Agency Secretaries continue to support the Monitoring Council's activities and require their boards, departments, offices, and commissions to actively participate in relevant workgroups - Requests that t he Agency Secretaries support the acquisition of long-term funding needed for implementation of the Comprehensive Monitoring Program Strategy - Recommends that t he Department of Public Health be invited to sign the existing MOU between Cal/EPA and the Natural Resources Agency - Recommends that tThe monitoring and assessment efforts of SWAMP (see Appendix 5) be integrated into the Monitoring Council's recommended Comprehensive Monitoring Program Strategy, with SWAMP accepting primary responsibility for: - statewide assessment of the health of aquatic ecosystems in streams and rivers, including development of methods for bioassessment and biological objectives - statewide assessment of fish tissue contamination in both freshwater and marine habitats and impacts and threats to fishing-related beneficial uses - development of appropriate QA/QC protocols and providing assistance to others, including the QA Help Desk - continued implementation of the CEDEN network and associated data management functions and providing assistance to others, including the Data Management Help Desk - Pproviding assistance to local and regional citizen monitoring efforts through its Clean Water Team and regular informational webinars of the California Water Quality Monitoring Collaboration Network - Recommends that the mMonitoring of state funded water quality and ecosystem improvement projects should be coordinated and enhanced to ensure that the success of such projects is measured and that the generated data are available for use in larger-scale assessments.
+Changes should include: - o A cohesive, question-driven monitoring program for each project - A unified monitoring design that ensures comparability across projects - Persons or groups responsible for coordinating, collating, assessing and reporting these monitoring efforts - o A funding mechanism to ensure changes are implemented

-• Recommends that the Monitoring Council should work with its member agencies, the Control Agencies, the Governor's Office, and the Legislature to identify ways to address the contracting and implementation constraints summarized in Section 3.3.3 above
+- Recommends that tThe Monitoring Council's member agencies should seek, with Agency Secretary assistance, approval for out-of-state travel for a number of staff to attend, at a minimum, the biennial National Water Quality Monitoring Conference - Recommends that t+he Monitoring Council should work with its member agencies, the Control Agencies, the Governor's Office, and the Legislature to identify ways to address the contracting and implementation constraints summarized in Section 3.3.3 above